juntalis/ntfslink-python/ReadMe.md

 If you are looking for more advanced support for symbolic links and hardlinks, check out [Python for Windows Extensions](http://sourceforge.net/projects/pywin32/), which if I remember correct, allows use of Transacted filesystem actions in its win32file module.

-_Update_: Added boost and cython wrappers if you prefer to use them.
+_Update_: Stopped using wrappers as a crutch and reimplemented the module in C, cutting it down to two files.
+Old module can be found in the old folder.

 #### What can it do?

+* Read the target of existing junctions/symbolic links
+* Remove the reparse point record from a symbolic link
+* Delete existing junctions, referenced by file path.
+* Check whether or not an existing folder is a junction point/symbolic link.
+* Create symbolic links to files and directories.
 * Create new junctions to existing directories.
-* Deleting existing junctions, referenced by file path.
-* Check whether or not an existing folder is a junction point.
-* Create symbolic links to files and directories.
 * Create hard links to files.

 ### Installation

+Standard module building command.

+**To build in the local directory:**

+	setup.py build

+**Or to install:**

+	setup.py install

+**Old Instructions**

-By default, the distutils script will build ntfslink with a swig wrapper.
+~~By default, the distutils script will build ntfslink with a swig wrapper.
 (If it can't find swig.exe on your system PATH, it will use the pre-generated .cpp file).
 You can however, tell the setup script to use a cython wrapper by adding 'cython' to the end of your command.
-See below.
+See below.~~

-	setup.py build cython
+~~setup.py build cython~~

-	setup.py install cython
+~~setup.py install cython~~

-There is also a bjam build file in wrappers/boost to build the extension using a boost wrapper.
-I haven't figured out a clean way of integrating that into the setup script, but if you'd like to use a boost wrapper, simple open the Jamroot file located at wrapper/boost and change the line:
+~~There is also a bjam build file in wrappers/boost to build the extension using a boost wrapper.
+I haven't figured out a clean way of integrating that into the setup script, but if you'd like to use a boost wrapper, simple open the Jamroot file located at wrapper/boost and change the line:~~

-	BOOST_ROOT = C:/ShellEnv/j-tree/lib/cpp/boost_1_46_1 ;
+~~BOOST_ROOT = C:/ShellEnv/j-tree/lib/cpp/boost_1_46_1 ;~~

-to wherever your boost folder is, and execute the normal bjam command:
+~~to wherever your boost folder is, and execute the normal bjam command:~~

-	bjam.exe release
+~~bjam.exe release~~

 #### Example Usage